philiplb/mattermost-on-flynn/README.md

 So they are always present.
 But the SqlSettings can be overridden just by setting `MM_SqlSettings_DriverName` and `MM_SqlSettings_DataSource`.

+See `flynn log` for any other errors if things don't work out as expected.
+Example: MM_TeamSettings_SiteName can only have a length of 30 characters.

 ## License

 This software is licensed under the